 By the end of 1911 Mondrian decided to move to Paris.
 While getting to grips with the new urban environment, the artist continued for some time to work on the tree motif.
-The tree acted as a guiding thread while naturalistic space was opened up to the new Cubist stimuli transforming the recognizable aspect of a tree into an abstract composition:
+Between 1911 and 1913 the tree acted as a guiding thread while naturalistic space was opened up to the new stimuli of Cubism transforming the recognizable aspect of a tree into an abstract composition:

 An oval shape

 In his attempts to endow Cubist space with greater synthesis and unity one year later Mondrian introduces an oval form (Fig. 5):

 Reducing color contrasts

 While the artist was to adopt the oval in many canvases of 1913, 1914 and 1915, this was not the sole means employed in his search for synthesis.
 He also chose in this phase to reduce the chromatic range in order to maintain greater compositional unity, at least in terms of color.
 The strong contrasts are attenuated and the bright yellows, magentas, blues, and greens used in previous works give way to tonal variations of ocher, brown and gray, as can be seen in Fig. 6, 7 and 8:

 While using an oval and reducing the chromatic range, Mondrian worked to uniform the complex tissue of signs.
 Still curved, oblique, horizontal, and vertical (Fig. 7 and 8) the signs will reach a more homogeneous alternation of horizontal and vertical lines (Fig. 9).
 The formal structure of the compositions thus attains greater clarity: